davidmoten/rxjava2-http/README.md

 `Serializer.javaIo()` can be used to serialize classes that implement `Serializable`.
 It is much slower than products like *Kryo* or indeed if you have the time, custom serialization.

+### Good practices

+Note that a quiet source Flowable over http(s) is indistinguishable from a chopped connection (by a firewall for instance).
+To avoid this:

+* regularly cancel and reconnect to the stream
+OR
+* include a heartbeat emission in the Flowable which you filter out on the client side OR
+* put a `timeout` operator on the Flowable on the client side

 ## Design
 WebSockets is a natural for this but can be blocked by corporate firewalls so this library starts with support for HTTP 1.0.